2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 Who Regulates ENERGY STAR® Specifications?

 All window, door and skylight ENERGY STAR® specifications are regulated by Natural Resources Canada (NRCan.)
-The United States Environmental Protection Agency (EPA) has authorized NRCan to use the ENERGY STAR name in Canada.
+The United States Environmental Protection Agency (EPA) has authorised NRCan to use the ENERGY STAR name in Canada.
 All window and door manufacturers must sign a Fenestration Administrative Arrangement with NRCan.

 All windows and doors that are designated as ENERGY STAR®-certified in Canada must display that label.
 Just because a product has a label on it, doesn’t mean it meets all the standards required.
 Look for energy ratings and compliance standards.